Configuring Artifact Resolution

 - Configure Gradle to use the build cache in Artifactory

-Artifactory can be used as the Gradle build cache by simply creating a generic repository in Artifactory.
+Artifactory can be used as the Gradle build cache by simply creating a generic repositories in Artifactory.

 For example, the following is a simple use case where the CI server builds a project and stores the build cache in Artifactory for later use by the following builds.
 This will greatly improve the build time in your local developer environments.